squid-cache/squid-cache.github.io/KnowledgeBase/CentOS.rst

 '''Bug Reporting:''' http://bugs.centos.org/search.php?category=squid&sortby=last_updated&hide_status_id=-2

-'''Eliezer''': 18/Aug/2015 - I have started tested CentOS 7 RPMs for squid 3.5.7 on a small scale and it seems to be stable enough for 200-300 users as a forward proxy and basic features.
+'''Eliezer''': 18/Aug/2015 - I have tested CentOS 7 RPMs for squid 3.5.7 on a small scale and it seems to be stable enough for 200-300 users as a forward proxy and basic features.

 '''Eliezer''': 25/Jan/2015 - I have started building CentOS 7 RPMs but it is still on the testing phase so consider that when trying to use the Seven RPMs.